 - 1. Open the catalytic bypass.
-The bypass lever is located at the left front of the stove just above the loading door handle.Lift the bypass lever up until it stops to bypass the catalytic combustor.
+The bypass lever is located above loading door either on the right or left side of the stove.
+Lift the bypass lever up until it stops to bypass the catalytic combustor.
 The bypass must be opened before opening the load door. - 2.
-Open the combustion air damper by moving the lever in front .
-The air damper is located at the lower left corner at the front of the stove.
-Slide the lever to the right toward the center of the stove to the open position.
-The lever will stop when fully open.
-Maximum air is allowed into the firebox. - 3.
+Open the combustion air damper by lifting the knobed handle up to the 4 position.
+The air damper is located at the rear of the stove (same side as the loading door).
+Push the handle slighly away from the stove and move the lever up, this allows maximum air is into the firebox. - 3.
 Always confirm there is adequate draft before lighting the fire.
-Hold a lit match or light a small piece of newspaper in the top of the firebox, where smoke exits.
+Hold a lit match or light a small piece of newspaper in the top/front of the firebox, where smoke exits.
 If the flame is drawn out of the firebox, toward the flue, proceed with lighting the fire.
 If the flame stands still or is pushed away from the flue exit, you must establish a good draft before lighting a fire.
 A hair dryer or heat gun pointed at the flue exit is a good way to establish draft without creating a lot of smoke.
 After you think you have draft, re-test with a match. - 4.
 Once good draft has been established, build a fire on the floor of the firebox.
 DO NOT USE ADDITIONAL GRATES, ANDIRONS OR ANY OTHER METHODS TO SUPPORT THE FUEL IN THE FIREBOX.
 Start with crumpled newspaper and dry kindling. - 5.
 Add small splits of firewood once the kindling has ignited.
 This will establish a bed of hot coals. - 6.
 Add small to medium splits onto the hot coals.
 Assuming the wood is dry, the fire should spread through the wood.
-After about 10 minutes, close the air damper down between 3/4 and 1/2 open. - 7.
+After about 10 minutes, close the air damper down between around the 3 mark. - 7.
 After the single wall pipe temperature reaches 250°-300°F, close the bypass by lowering the handle down to the closed position.
 All of the smoke from the firebox will now pass through the catalytic combustor.
 The combustor will generate a substantial amount of heat as it "burns" the smoke passing through it. - 8.
-Adjust the air control damper to a lower setting, the best burn setting is around the 1/4 open mark.
-Slide the lever to the left.
-The closer the lever is to the face of the stove, the lower the burn rate, as less air is entering the firebox.
-The final damper setting will be determined by the desired heat output from the stove, the condition of the wood being burned, and the draft through the chimney system. - NOTE: The above procedures, times, and positions are a guide.
-Your conditions will vary depending upon draft, wood moisture and size, and weather conditions.
+Adjust the air control damper to a lower setting, the best burn setting is between 1 and 2.
+Push the air damper handle gently away from the stove and and push it down to a lower air setting.
+The closer the lever is to the bottom of the stove, the lower the burn rate, as less air is entering the firebox.
+The final damper setting will be determined by the desired heat output from the stove, the condition of the wood being burned, and the draft through the chimney system.